debMan/cheatSheets/ssl-cheatsheet.md

 # Export just the encrypted private key from .pfx, .p12, or etc. files.
 openssl pkcs12 -in [yourfile.pfx] -out [keyfile-encrypted.key] -nocerts -passin 'pass:1234'

-# Extract unencrypted .key directly.
+# to extract unencrypted .key directly, add -nodes, means OpenSSL will not
-# -nodes means OpenSSL will not encrypt the private key in a PKCS#12 file.
+# encrypt the private key in a PKCS#12 file.
-openssl pkcs12 -in [yourfile.pfx] -out [keyfile-encrypted.key] -nocerts -passin 'pass:1234' -nodes

 # get unencrypted RSA .key file from encrypted one.
 openssl rsa -in [keyfile-encrypted.key] -out [keyfile-decrypted.key]